gammazero/radixtree/README.md

 [![codecov](https://codecov.io/gh/gammazero/radixtree/branch/master/graph/badge.svg)](https://codecov.io/gh/gammazero/radixtree)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-Package `radixtree` implements an Adaptive [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree), aka compressed [trie](https://en.wikipedia.org/wiki/Trie) or compact prefix tree.
-This data structure is useful to quickly lookup data by key, find values whose keys have a common prefix, or find values whose keys are a prefix (i.e. found along the way) of a search key.
+Package `radixtree` implements an Adaptive [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree), also known as a compressed [trie](https://en.wikipedia.org/wiki/Trie) or compact prefix tree.
+Use it to look up values by key, find values whose keys share a common prefix, or find values whose keys lie along the path to a given key.

-It is adaptive in the sense that nodes are not constant size, having only as many children, up to the maximum, as needed to branch to all subtrees.
-This package implements a radix-256 tree where each key symbol (radix) is a byte, allowing up to 256 possible branches to traverse to the next node.
+The tree uses a radix-256 structure where each key symbol is a byte, giving up to 256 branches per node.
+Nodes hold only as many children as needed, keeping memory proportional to the data stored.

-The implementation is optimized for read performance and does not allocate heap memory for read operation (Get, Iter, IterPath, etc.).
-Once a radix tree is built, it can be repeatedly searched quickly.
-Concurrent searches are safe since these do not modify the data structure.
-Access is not synchronized (not concurrent safe with writes), allowing the caller to synchronize, if needed, in whatever manner works best for the application.
+Read operations (`Get`, `Iter`, `IterAt`, `IterPath`) allocate no heap memory and are safe to call concurrently.
+Write operations are not synchronized; callers that mix reads and writes must coordinate access themselves.

-This radix tree offers the following features:
+## Features

-- Efficient: Operations are O(key-len).
-Zero memory allocation for reading items or iteration.
+- **Efficient**: All operations are O(key-length).
+Reads allocate no heap memory.
-- Ordered iteration: Iterating the tree is done in lexical order, making the output deterministic.
+- **Ordered**: Iteration visits keys in lexical order, making output deterministic.
-- Store `nil` values: Read operations differentiate between missing and `nil` values.
+- **Nil-safe**: `Get` distinguishes between a missing key and a key whose value is `nil`.
-- Compact: When values are stored using keys that have a common prefix, the common part of the key is only stored once.
-Consider this when keys are similar to a timestamp, OID, filepath, geohash, network address, etc. Only the minimum number of nodes are kept to branch at the points where keys differ.
+- **Compact**: Keys with a common prefix share storage.
+Well-suited for timestamps, file paths, geohashes, and network addresses.
-- Iterators: Go 1.23 iterators allow ranging over key-value pairs stored in the tree.
-Iterators can traverse all key-value pairs, pairs with a key having specified prefix, or pairs along a key-path from root to a specified key.
+- **Iterators**: Go 1.23 range iterators cover all key-value pairs (`Iter`), pairs with a given prefix (`IterAt`), or pairs along the path from root to a key (`IterPath`).
-- A `Stepper` type of iterator traverses the tree one specified byte at a time, and is useful for incremental lookup.
-A Stepper can be copied in order to branch a search and iterate the copies concurrently.
+- **Stepper**: Walk the tree one byte at a time for incremental lookup.
+Copy a `Stepper` to branch a search and use the copies concurrently.
-- Generics: The tree stores the specified type of value without needing to do interface type assertion.
+- **Generics**: Store any value type without interface conversions.

 ## Install